 A compilation database lets CLion detect project files and extract all the necessary compiler information, such as include paths and compilation flags.
-This approach enables you to operate in the IDE and get the full experience of its capabilities while keeping your project independent from CMake or Gradle.
+This approach enables you to operate in the IDE and get the full experience of its capabilities while keeping your project independent from CMake, Makefile, or Gradle.

 The following snippet shows an example of a JSON compilation database: